neutron-org/mainnet-assets/upgrades/v6.0.3/README.md

 ## Upgrade date

-The upgrade will take place approximately on June 10th at `15:00 UTC` approximately at height `28886600`;
+The upgrade will take place approximately on July 2nd at `15:00 UTC` approximately at height `28886600`;

 ## Chain-id will remain the same